 Trademark and brand names play a very crucial role, as they act as a source of identity for any entity.
-Owing to the increase witnessed in IPR awareness in the recent past, entities are aggressively protecting their trademarks.
-The Trademark landscape in India is also nurturing day by day and entities and individuals in the quest to protect their mark from being copied are leaving no stone unturned to protect their goods from being copied.
+With increased IPR awareness entities are aggressively protecting their trademarks in India and globally.
+Trademark landscape in India is also nurturing day by day and entities and individuals in the quest to protect their trademark, brand names, logos etc from being copied are leaving no stone unturned to protect their goods from being copied.

 A trademark in India is defined under Section 2 (1) (zb) of the Trademark Act, 1999.
 It is a distinctive sign or indicator used by an individual or an organization and is applied to the articles of commerce so as to identify the products of one trader from those of another.